Lavender’s flower meaning is “expecting love.”

 Melissa Lavender is a member of the English Lavender family.

-as its essential extract is quite limited.
+as its essential oil production is very limited.

 Melissa Lavender has grey green leaves with delicate pink flowers.
 It has a distinct sweet and citric-like scent which differentiates it from the Super Blue Lavender’s fragrance.